qazlll456/cs2-HelloWorldPlugin-from-qazlll456/README.md

    dotnet build
 4. Find the compiled files in `bin/Debug/net8.0/`.

+## Support the Project
+If you find this plugin helpful and want to support its development, consider donating via my Streamlabs tipping page: [Donate here](https://streamlabs.com/BKCqazlll456/tip).
+Your support is greatly appreciated!

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.